BloomTech-Labs/human-rights-first-ds-d/notebooks/labs_25/README.md

-This folder holds all of Labs_25 notebooks.
+# This folder holds all of Labs_25 notebooks

-Exploratory notebooks hold data exploration and data cleaning notebooks.

-Model notebooks contain model training methods.
+## Notes:

+- Copies were made of data files and are now held in the appropriate data folder.
+-

+#### Exploratory notebooks:

 846_API_Exploratory_Notebook - Holds Dataframe of police brutality records.
 Source data is a JSON 'https://raw.githubusercontent.com/2020PB/police-brutality/data_build/all-locations-v2.json'.
 Team